-Paul Manafort Could Still Serve Time If Donald Trump Pardons Him Thanks To New York Lawsuit
+Paul Manafort Could Still Serve Time If Donald Trump Pardons Him, Thanks To New York Lawsuit

 The challenge for Vance is to secure charges that won’t hit up against the state’s double jeopardy laws.
 It appears that the District Attorney has identified areas where he can charge Manafort without triggering those protections.

 John Moscow, a lawyer at Lewis Baach LLC, has prosecuted bank fraud and money laundering for the former New York district attorney.
-He says that the state’s laws have been a problem in the pat and that the law should be changed.
+He says that the state’s laws have been a problem in the past, and that the law should be changed.

 “My suggestion is to change the double jeopardy statute in New York to permit prosecutions with this kind of conduct in mind,” said Moscow.
 “As interpreted, the statute is too broad and needs to be rethought.”